 Figure 3: Advanced picture fill options

-- Insert picture from: You can access pictures from three different sources to insert as fills -- this is helpful if you want to change the picture used as shape fill:
+- You can access pictures from three different sources to insert as fills, this is helpful if you want to change the picture used as shape fill:

 Figure 4: Transparency applied to a picture fill

-rotated -- the shape on the left is set to rotate with the picture fill whereas the shape on the right is not set to do so (compare with
+- If this check-box is selected, you set the picture fill to rotate in sync with the shape's rotation value.
+Figure 5 shows shapes that are rotated, the shape on the left is set to rotate with the picture fill whereas the shape on the right is not set to do so (compare with Figure 4).

 Figure 5: Two identical shapes show different results when rotated